 Meet Your Admin Team

-I am Yuuko Arikawa and State Superintendent Kishimoto appointed me Principal of this dynamic school on July 2, 2018.
+I am Yuuko Arikawa and I was appointed principal of this dynamic school on July 2, 2018.

-I am a graduate of the Kamehameha Schools and attended the University of Hawaiʻi at Mānoa where I earned a BEd. in Elementary Education with an emphasis in Family Resources and an MEd. in Educational Foundations: Educational Leadership in the Asia-Pacific Region.
-To become and administrator, I completed the Hawaiʻi Certification Institute for School Leaders through the Department of Education.
+I am a graduate of The Kamehameha Schools and attended the University of Hawaiʻi at Mānoa where I earned a BEd. in Elementary Education with an emphasis in Family Resources and an MEd. in Educational Foundations: Educational Leadership in the Asia-Pacific Region.
+To become an administrator, I completed the Hawaiʻi Certification Institute for School Leaders through the Department of Education.